How TikTok Is Changing the Matcha Scene

 Misinformation Spreads Fast

-- "Drink matcha on empty stomach for max benefits" (can cause nausea)
+- "Drink matcha on empty stomach for max benefits" (can cause nausea—don't do this)

 - "Matcha has no caffeine" (has 60-80mg per serving)